Mitigation Information Portal

 Asset management requirements for public water systems

-Update of the Carbon Reduction Strategy (CRS)
+Update of the Carbon Reduction Plan

 Update of the Resiliency Improvement Plan

 ODH BID ZIP will continue providing resources to local jurisdictions for yearly mosquito surveillance activities to implement public health actions.
+2025 Status Update- Maintained as ongoing.

 Educate potential applicants on how OPWC programs can be used to assist with mitigation.
+2025 Status Update- No changes.

 Continue to support efforts to comply with the Emergency Management Accreditation Program (EMAP).